zhoulaifu/xsat/README.md

 #### Running from the docker

+Note: The docker is provided for your convenience, but code maintenance is only on the source.

 First, get the image and start the container:
 ```bash
 docker pull martinvelez/xsat
 docker run -it martinvelez/xsat:latest bash
 ```
 Then, run XSat from  the source.

 Testing XSat
 --------------